• Work

 CES Survival Tip #3: Rest Up When You Can

 A good night’s sleep is probably rare in Las Vegas regardless of the time of year, but it’s especially difficult during CES.
-Between early mornings on the show floor and late night dinners with customers, colleagues, and partners, the days can be very long.
-Find time to get off your feet when you can.
-Remember, when it comes to CES, it’s a marathon and not a sprint.
+Between early mornings on the show floor and late-night dinners with customers, colleagues, and partners, the days can be extremely long.
+Find time to get off your feet when you can and prioritize sleep where possible.
+Remember, when it comes to CES, it’s a marathon, not a sprint.

 CES Survival Tip #4: Always Give Yourself Extra Time

-Normally in Las Vegas, getting around is pretty easy, thanks to plenty of taxis and no shortage of ride share options.
+Normally in Las Vegas, getting around is pretty easy, thanks to plenty of taxis and no shortage of rideshare options.
 But with the influx of people in town for the biggest show in Tech, just getting a cab can feel like an eternity.
-If you have a meeting you’re trying to get to at the booth at the sprawling LVCC or elsewhere on the strip, always pad the amount of time you expect it will take to get there—you are going to need it.
+If you have a meeting you’re trying to get to at the booth in the sprawling LVCC, or elsewhere on the strip, always pad the amount of time you expect it will take to get there—you are going to need that buffer.

 CES Survival Tip #5: Master the Maze